Module 3.1: What is Observability?

 What You’ll Be Able to Do

-- Evaluate a system’s observability maturity by assessing whether engineers can answer novel questions about system behavior without deploying new code
+- Evaluate a software system’s observability maturity by assessing whether on-call engineers can empirically answer novel questions about emergent system behavior without deploying new code or altering configuration.

-- Design an observability strategy that enables debugging unknown-unknowns rather than only alerting on predefined failure conditions
+- Design an overarching observability strategy that actively enables the debugging of unknown-unknowns rather than simply triggering alerts based on predefined, anticipated failure conditions.

 The Dashboard That Showed Green While the Company Lost Millions